AnggaR96s/Reforestation/README.md

-## I decided to sell my Hoover… well it was just collecting dust.
+## I broke my finger at work today, on the other hand I'm completely fine.